 Critical Theory: Performance Studies, Performative Writing, Affect Studies, Intermediality, Visual Culture, Feminist Theory & Praxis, Gender & Sexuality, Critical Pedagogy.

-Practices: Theatre Producing, Casting, Devising, Dramaturgy, Practice-as-Research, Psychophysical performance
+Practices: Theatre Producing, Casting, Devising, Dramaturgy, Practice-as-Research, Psychophysical performance, Broadcast and experimental radio.

 Dr. Bernadette Cronin